Level 3 Music

 Term 1

-We collaborate on Group Performance of which you have to perform 2 pieces in the same event.
+We collaborate on Group Performance of which you must perform 2 pieces in the same event.

 Solo recital number 1 is selected and regular practise begins.
-You have to play at least 2 pieces in the same event - (a minimum of 4 in total)
+You must play at least 2 pieces in the same recital - (a minimum of 4 in total)

-Composition ideas are explored (You have to do 3) These will be shared through open discussion, listening and work shopping.
+Composition/Song Writing ideas are explored (You must do 3) These will be shared through open discussion, listening and work shopping.
+Composition 1 must be complete by the end of Term 1.

 Term 2